christopher5106/christopher5106.github.io/_posts/2018-10-19-understand-shape-inference-in-deep-learning-technologies.markdown

 CNTK distinguishes unknown dimensions into 2 categories:

-- the *inferred dimensions* whose value is to be inferred by the system and is printed with **-1**.
+- the *inferred dimensions* whose value is to be inferred by the system and is printed with **-1** instead of the question mark **?**.
 For example, in the matrix multiplication *A x B* between tensors A and B, the last dimension of A can be inferred by the system given the first dimension of B. See [here](https://docs.microsoft.com/en-us/cognitive-toolkit/parameters-and-constants#automatic-dimension-inference)

 - the *free dimensions* whose value is known only when data is bound to the variable and is printed with **-3**

-**Well done!**.
+**Well done!**

 Now, you are aware of the Why of the shape setting, its advantages and its risks.